 Parallel Production: Any production where the same unit is growing, breeding, handling or processing visually indistinguishable products in an organic system and well as a non-organic system.
 A situation with “organic” and “in conversion” production of the same product is also parallel production.
 Parallel production is a special instance of split production.

-Processing Aid: Any substance or material, not including apparatus or utensils, and not consumed as a product ingredient by itself, intentionally used in the processing of raw materials, the product or its ingredients, to fulfill a certain technical purpose during treatment or processing and which may result in the non-intentional, but unavoidable presence of residues or derivatives in the final product.
+Processing Aid: Any substance or material, not including apparatus or utensils, and not consumed as a product ingredient by itself, intentionally used in the processing of raw materials, the product or its ingredients, to fulfill a certain technical purpose during treatment or processing and which may result in the non-intentional but unavoidable presence of residues or derivatives in the final product.
 This includes filtration auxiliaries.

 Propagation: The reproduction of plants by sexual (i.e. seed) or asexual (i.e. cuttings, root division) means.